-If you intend to enter into a surrogacy arrangement, it is crucial to understand the legal implications and how you can formally become the child’s parent once the child is born.
+It is therefore crucial to understand the legal issues that may arise as part of any surrogacy arrangement.
 We regularly advise parents who are seeking parental orders from the Court to deal with such matters.

 Frequently Asked Questions →